RuoyuWu998/Project-4/README.md

 * Code has not yet been implemented.
 This shall be worked on around 11/26-27.

 ## Update (11/26/20)
 * Successfully removed missing data and columns with damaged data.
-The team will be working with 11 out of the 22 columns from the csv file.
+The team will be working with 11 out of the 22 columns from the csv file.(Leek)

 ## Contact/Team members (´• ω •`)ﾉ
 * [mcallah4@terpmail.umd.edu]
 * [jrayela@terpmail.umd.edu]